streamnative/pulsar-hub/data-processing/pulsar-flink/2.7.0/pulsar-flink.md

 In some scenarios, users need messages to be strictly guaranteed message order to ensure correct business processing.
 Usually, in the case of strictly order-preserving messages, only one consumer can consume messages at the same time to guarantee the order.
 This results in a significant reduction in message throughput.
 Pulsar designs the Key-Shared subscription mode for such scenarios by adding keys to messages and routing messages with the same Key Hash to the same messenger, which ensures message order and improves throughput.

-Pulsar Flink connector supports this feature the as well.
+Pulsar Flink connector supports this feature as well.
 This feature can be enabled by configuring the `enable-key-hash-range=true` parameter.
 When enabled, the range of Key Hash processed by each consumer is divided based on the parallelism of the task.

 ## Configuration parameters